-Each summer, Girls Rock Charleston holds a one-week day camp for girls and transgender youth ages 9 to 15.
+Each summer, Girls Rock Charleston holds a one-week day camp for girls and transgender youth ages 9 to 17.
 Campers form bands and take instrument classes in guitar, bass, keyboards, or drums and also participate in workshops about topics such as Feminism 101, Local Social Justice History, Self-Defense, Bodies and Consent, and Activism Through Art & Music.
 At the end of camp week, bands perform original songs at a live showcase event in front of family, friends, and Charleston community members.
 Full tuition for camp is $300, however we use a sliding scale system to make our program as financially accessible as possible.
 No music experience is necessary and Girls Rock will provide instruments to all campers.

 The Junior Counselor program is open to girls and transgender youth who are of high school age (15-17).
 Junior Counselors will participate in most of the above mentioned camp activities and also have opportunities to take leadership roles throughout the week.
 This may include co-teaching instrument classes or workshops, setting up gear throughout the day, helping with morning and afternoon assemblies, and more!

 Questions?
-Call Micah at 803-984-6215 or Chan at 843-628-6263 for more info
+Call Kim at 843-637-1707 for more info.